 Satte Higanbana Festival

-You can picnic in the park.
+Normally you can picnic in the park.
 There are benches.
 And a little shop too.
 In addition, there is also a tourist information area.
-They have a playground in the park, but in a completely different section to the flowers and it is a good 30 minute walk.
+They have a playground in the park, but in a completely different section to the flowers (see park details here), and it is a good 30 minute walk.
 However, there are some goats that kids (pun not intended!) can interact with, near the flowers.

 Satte Higanbana Festival Access

 The park is a ten minute drive from the Satte Interchange on Ken-O expressway.
-20 minutes from the Kuki Interchange of the Tohoku Expressway.
-Free parking available from 8.30 am to 7 pm this month and to 5 pm from October.
+It is also about 20 minutes from the Kuki Interchange of the Tohoku Expressway.
+There is free parking available from 8.30 am to 7 pm until the end of September and to 5 pm from October.

-Only 45 minutes from Kita-Senju Station or an hour from Asakusa Station in Tokyo.
-You need to take a shuttle bus from Satte station.
+It only takes about 45 minutes from Kita-Senju Station or an hour from Asakusa Station in Tokyo to Satte Station.
+From there, you need to take a shuttle bus to the park from the station.
 It costs 180 yen one way.
 However, the shuttle bus may not be available due to the pandemic.
+They should release that information early September.
 You can walk, but it takes at least 30 minutes on foot from the station.